bbauska/meta-react-basics/README.md

 For many Reacts developers, this is known as a syntax extension to JavaScript.

 What is JSX syntax like?
-Let&apos;s find out by going back to our React default app component.
+Let's find out by going back to our React default app component.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->